dxatscale/sfpowerkit/README.md

 ## `sfpowerkit:org:healthcheck`

-Gets the health details of an org
+Gets the  health details of an org against the Salesforce baseline

 ```
 USAGE